nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 <hr/>

-In this post we will install **WSL (Windows Subsystem for Linux)** in Windows to run Linux OS or Linux commands directly from Windows
+In this post we will learn how to setup **WSL (Windows Subsystem for Linux)** in Windows to run Linux OS or Linux commands directly from Windows

 ## What is WSL
 WSL (Windows Subsystem for Linux) is a windows feature that can run Linux environments like Ubuntu inside windows OS without installing separate virtual machines or dual booting